Chilean Cocktail Vol.3

 in Chile and across Europe, the United States and South America, and was selected in 2019 for Enjoiat Barcelona, a renowned art jewellery exhibition and competition.

-She has been a member of Joya Brava since its inception and, under its auspices, has been taking part in group activities,
+She has been a member of Joya Brava since its inception and, under its auspices, has been taking part in group activities, in Chile and abroad, since 2010.

 Her journey in jewellery design stems from a family tradition: she learned the craft from her father, viewing manual skill as a source of knowledge.
 Trained in industrial design, she developed a contemporary approach combining technique, concept and materiality.
 In 2012, she founded LAJOIA Escuela de Joyería, dedicated to training and experimentation.
 As President of JOYA BRAVA (2014–2018 and 2022–2024), she leads collective initiatives and directs the 4th Latin American Biennial of Contemporary Jewellery in Chile (2024).
 Her practice explores the field through horsehair micro-basketry, where weaving, memory and the body converge.